What to Do in Lisbon: A Quick Guide

 With its Roman ruins, medieval towers and ecclesiastical treasures, Lisbon is one of Europe’s oldest cities… and your knees will feel just as ancient after trekking up and down the crumbling alleys of its hilly historic centre.
 The coastal city (everyone is super proud that it’s Europe’s westernmost capital) is swimming in scrumptious seafood, with traditional eateries carved into the bumpy topography.
 Its trams and trains make it a great base for exploring scenic Sintra, while, closer to home, the cable car provides marvellous views of the sprawling, undulating city and the Tagus River.

 So, what to do in Lisbon?
-You’ll likely have a flawless trip with the following tips, as long as you don’t get involved in an argument between Benfica and Sporting Lisbon football fans.
+You’ll likely have a flawless trip with Plum Guide's following tips, as long as you don’t get involved in an argument between Benfica and Sporting Lisbon football fans.
 They call it the fiercest rivalry in Portugal for good reason.

 Admire the Architecture